Need a crash course on carpeting before you make your next purchase?

 We recommended you purchase a 45 ounce face weight or better to maintain good wear.

 A pile height of no more than 1/2″ inch would be ideal and a 1/8″ inch gauge to 1/10″ inch gauge would be ideal.
-Tones on tones include up to 4-5 colorations are also available.
+Tone on tones include up to 4-5 colorations are also available.
 Of course multi tones help hide wear patterns and stains.
 Shaw Industries has introduced some friezes that are made of recycled Anso Nylon [Go Green] that are even warranted on stairs for years.

 - What is the average price of FRIEZE carpet?
 There can be many variables but rest assured we will match price, life style and other factors to make the price affordable for you.
+We sell a frieze/plush from Dreamweaver Carpet that we sell for $ 2.99 square foot installed with 7/16″ 8 pound density and basic installation.

 - How can I see samples?
 Typically my wife Judy, Brandon or I or both of us will visit your home with samples to show you and correctly measure your floor so you don’t overpay on prices for carpet you don’t need like so many of the big box stores measure and do.